-Trichilia emetica subsp. emetica or Natal mahogany and in Afrikaans rooiessenhout, is an eye-catching tree (SA Tree List No. 301).
-It becomes medium-sized to large, reaching heights of up to 25 m, but commonly 10 m.
-The tree is evergreen or briefly deciduous.
+Trichilia emetica subsp. emetica or Natal mahogany and in Afrikaans rooiessenhout, is a medium to large tree reaching heights from 8 m to 25 m (SA Tree List No. 301).
+It is evergreen or briefly deciduous.